noah-nuebling/notes-public/mmf/macOS 26 Tahoe - MMF Issues.md

             - When opening the window, I often observed it flash at a larger size first [Sep 2 2025]
                 - [ ] Fix
                 - (Idea: Maybe related to the selected-tab-restoration?)
+                - (I think I only saw this on feature-strings-catalog?)
         - Bad menubar performance
             - Clicking "Window" menubar jankily flashes the glassy background first, before loading-in content
             - Moving cursor around to different menubar items lags and doesn't feel responsive.